pat-pat-patrick/pat-pat-patrick.github.io/_posts/2025-03-30-AI in-Pharmaceuticals:-The-Disruptive-Innovation-We've-Been-Waiting-For?.md

+---
-# AI in Pharmaceuticals: The Disruptive Innovation We've Been Waiting For?
+title: "AI in Pharmaceuticals: The Disruptive Innovation We’ve Been Waiting For?"
+---

 TLDR: This analysis concludes that AI in pharmaceuticals exhibits characteristics of a disruptive innovation, but not as we expect.